-The content of all these pages is stored on Google’s servers, but it’s comprised mostly of outdated, old content; smartphone app content; journals; court records; private social media profiles and much more.
+The content of all these pages is stored on Google’s servers, but it’s mostly outdated, old content; smartphone app content; journals; court records; private social media profiles, and much more.

 So, even though it does exist on the internet, Google doesn’t index any of these pages or content.